Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Spectral Measure and Spectral Embedding

 In order to calculate $f_j(x)$, we write

-One could, therefore, work simply with $\big(f_2(x), \ldots, f_k(x)\big)$, and translate all our proofs for finite graphs into such language.
-This was done in \autoref{sec:regbound} for finite regular graphs as an illustration.
-For infinite graphs, one could use infinitely many vectors $f_j$, but they would not be eigenvectors.
+One could, therefore, work simply with $\bigl(g_2(x), \ldots, g_k(x)\big)$, and translate all our proofs for finite graphs into such language.
+For infinite graphs, one could use infinitely many vectors $g_j$, but they would not be eigenvectors.